SMSpp-Project/MCFBlock/README.md

 ### Usage with CMake

-After the library is configured and built, you can use it in your CMake project with:
+After the library is built, you can use it in your CMake project with:

 ```cmake
 find_package(MCFBlock)
 target_link_libraries(<my_target> SMS++::MCFBlock)